 Soil samples are collected annually from the six locations shown in Figure 5-3.
-Sampling sites are co-located in the vicinity of six of the air particulate sampling ocations, and the vegetation sampling sites, as recommended in HASL-300, Environmental Measurement Laboratory Procedures Manual (DOE, 1997) and DOE-HDBK-1216-2015 (DOE, 2015a).
+Sampling sites are co-located in the vicinity of six of the air particulate sampling locations, and the vegetation sampling sites, as recommended in HASL-300, Environmental Measurement Laboratory Procedures Manual and DOE-HDBK-1216-2015.
 The annual frequency of sampling also follows the guidance contained in DOE-HDBK-1216-2015 for obtaining long-term accumulation trends.
-Samples are currently being collected per WP 02-EM1009, Soil Sampling, at depths of 0 to 2 cm (0-0.79 in), 2 to 5 cm (0.79 in-1.97 in), and 5 to 10 cm (1.97 in-3.94 in).
+Samples are currently being collected per WP 02-EM1009, Soil Sampling, in three incremental profiles: surface (shallow) soil (0 to 2 cm [0 to 0.8 in]), intermediate soil (2 to 5 cm [0.8 to 2 in]), and deep soil (5 to 10 cm [2 to 4 in]).
 The soil samples are analyzed as indicated in table 5-2, and the analytical results serve to provide data for long-term trend assessments.